 The Company sponsors the SkyWest, Inc. Employees' Retirement Plan (the "SkyWest Plan").
 Employees who are at least 18 years of age are eligible for participation in the SkyWest Plan.
 Employees may elect to make contributions to the SkyWest Plan.
 Generally, the Company matches 100% of such contributions up to levels ranging from 2% to 12% of compensation, based on position and years of service.
+SkyWest Airlines pilots with ten or more years of service receive a non-elective contribution of 12% of their compensation in place of a matching contribution.
 Additionally, a discretionary contribution may be made by the Company.
-The Company's combined contributions to the SkyWest Plan were \$42.1 million, \$31.9 million and \$40.7 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+The Company's combined contributions to the SkyWest Plan were \$45.4 million, \$42.1 million and \$31.9 million for the years ended December 31, 2022, 2021 and 2020, respectively.